sstelfox/stelfox.net/content/knowledge_base/linux/httpd.md

 htpasswd -c .htpasswd demouser
 ```

-Additional users can be added by omitting the '-c'.
+Additional users can be added by omitting the `-c`.

-Create or append the following to a .htaccess file in the directory you want to
+Create or append the following to a `.htaccess` file in the directory you want
-protect:
+to protect:

 ```
 AuthType Basic